Jump to content

 Browser support

-The library contains two bundles.
+The library is provided in two bundles.
 Choose the one that suits your target audience:

 Modern ESM bundle (dist/prod/vidply.esm.min.js) – recommended.